 You might have noticed that your cat is scratching its fur more than usual and some small creatures are falling off its skin.

 There are many ways to get rid of fleas from cats.
 They include methods where you use chemicals and others where no chemicals are involved.
-In the latter method is the use of Diatomaceous Earth for Fleas.
+The latter method is the use of Diatomaceous Earth for Fleas.

 What is Diatomaceous earth?
 How does it work?